 Cannabidiol (CBD) is classified as a dangerous drug in Hong Kong.
 Products containing CBD are prohibited under the Dangerous Drugs Ordinance, and offenders will be subject to a maximum penalty of imprisonment and a fine.
 Click here to find out more.

 A city that reveres the old as much as the new, Hong Kong is a modern metropolis that’s also home to countless time-honoured traditions.
-From fortune-bringing practices to exercises that strengthen the mind and the body, many of these rites and ceremonies still play an important role in the daily lives of local residents.
-If you want to experience life as a true Hong Kong native, here are some fun traditions to check out when you’re in town.
+From fortune-bringing practices to exercises that strengthen the mind and the body, many of these rites and ceremonies still play an important role in our daily lives.

 Bittersweet may be the best way to describe Chinese herbal teas.
 Called leung cha in Cantonese, which literally translates to ‘cooling tea’, these brews are a major part of the wellness regimen for many Hong Kong people.
 Often dark and astringent, these beverages can be made with different herbal ingredients, each with their own purported health benefits.
 Common brews include 24 herbs — known as a cure-all that can also help you detox — and five flower tea, which soothes symptoms associated with excess heat and dampness.